bartr/bartr/README.md

 # @bartr

 - I am a Principal Software Engineer at Microsoft based in Austin, TX
-- My current focus is Kubernetes and cloud native development
+- My current focus is Kubernetes at scale, Kubernetes on the Edge, and cloud native development

 ## Startups